dburkhardt/viash_web/content/docs/getting_started/installation.md

 ## Prerequisites

--   viash is developed in [Scala 2.12](https://www.scala-lang.org/), so you’ll need an [Oracle Java SE Runtime Environment 8 installation](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) or OpenJDK in order to use it.
+-   Viash is developed in [Scala 2.12](https://www.scala-lang.org/), so you’ll need an [Oracle Java SE Runtime Environment 8 installation](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) or OpenJDK in order to use it.
 -   You will need [Docker](https://docs.docker.com/get-docker/) to
-    install viash and use it to its full potential.
+    install Viash and use it to its full potential.

-## Installing viash
+## Installing Viash

-To install viash to a **bin** folder in your current directory, run the following command to download and run the bootstrap tool:
+To install Viash to a **bin** folder in your current directory, run the following command to download and run the bootstrap tool:

 ``` bash